Connect with us

 432 Park Avenue, New York City – 85 (floors); Height: 426 m (1,397 ft); 2015.
 PHOTO | COURTESY

-The accolades were lost quickly and as of 2021 the skyscraper is the world’s third tallest residential building and the sixth tallest building in the United States.
+The accolades were lost quickly and as of 2021, the skyscraper is the world’s third tallest residential building and the sixth tallest building in the United States.

-The 432 Park Avenue, which overlooks the Central Park, was designed by Rafael Viñoly and developed by CIM Group and Harry B. Macklowe.
+The 432 Park Avenue, which overlooks Central Park, was designed by Rafael Viñoly and developed by CIM Group and Harry B. Macklowe.
 SLCE Architects served as the architect of record.

 RELATED: Top 10 Tallest Buildings in Dubai

-WSP Cantor Seinuk was the structural engineer for the project, while Deborah Berke and the firm Bentel & Bentel designed the interiors of the 432 Park Avenue.
+WSP Cantor Seinuk was the structural engineer for the project, while Deborah Berke and the firm Bentel & Bentel designed the interiors of 432 Park Avenue.

-The project was completed at a cost of $1.25 billion.
+The project was completed for $1.25 billion.

 7. Trump International Hotel & Tower